v-rajagt/IntuneDocs/intune/apps/apps-add-android-for-work.md

 ### Add a Managed Google Play store app directly in the Intune console

 1. Sign in to the [Microsoft Endpoint Manager Admin Center](https://go.microsoft.com/fwlink/?linkid=2109431).
-3. Select **Apps** > **All apps**.
+2. Select **Apps** > **All apps** > **Add**.
-5. In the **Apps** pane, select **Add**.
-6. In the **App type** dropdown box, select **Managed Google Play**.
+3. In the **App type** dropdown box, select **Managed Google Play**.
-7. Select **Managed Google Play - Open** to open the managed Google Play catalog.
+4. Select **Managed Google Play - Open** to open the managed Google Play catalog.
-7. Select **Search Play Store** in the Google Play catalog.
+5. Select **Search Play Store** in the Google Play catalog.
-8. Use the search box to search for apps that you want to manage.
+6. Use the search box to search for apps that you want to manage.
-9. Click **Approve** to approve the app in managed Google Play and click **Approve** to accept the app permissions.
+7. Click **Approve** to approve the app in managed Google Play and click **Approve** to accept the app permissions.
-10. Select **Keep approved when app requests new permissions** in the Approval Settings window and then click **Save**.
+8. Select **Keep approved when app requests new permissions** in the Approval Settings window and then click **Save**.
 If you do not choose this option, you will need to manually approve any new permissions if the app developer publishes an update.
 This will cause installations and updates of the app to stop until permissions are approved.
 For this reason, it is recommended to select the option to automatically approve new permissions.
-11. Click **OK** to include the app(s) you have approved.
+9. Click **OK** to include the app(s) you have approved.
-12. Click **Sync** on the **App app** pane to sync with the Managed Google Play service.
+10. Click **Sync** on the **App app** pane to sync with the Managed Google Play service.

 ### Add a Managed Google Play store app in the Managed Google Play console (Alternative)
 If you prefer to synchronize a Managed Google Play app with Intune rather than adding it directly using Intune, use the following steps.